davtei/simple_shell/README.md

-An ALX group project on creation of a Simple Shell
+An ALX group project on creation of a Simple Shell.

+Authors:
+David Tei
+Collins Amponsah